rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/genotype_matrices.rst

 Loading genotype matrices from VCF files
 ----------------------------------------

-VCF files can be loaded into the Python environment as genotype matrices using the ``from_vcf`` method.
+VCF files can be loaded into Python scopes as genotype matrices using the ``from_vcf`` method.

 .. code-block:: python